-where $\pi^M_!(x)$ is $\Gamma$ higher index associated to the projection $\pi^M: M\to \{*\}$.
+where $\pi_M!(x)$ is the $\Gamma$-higher index associated to the projection $\pi_M: M\to \{*\}$.
 Now, even if Baum and Connes gave the fundamental ideas and directions to follow, not all proofs were completed, but just sketched.
 For example, in those papers the well-definedness of the left hand side groups was sketched and not proved.
-The fact that it is well defined is a consequence of the wrong way functoriality theorem proved in a more general context in \cite{CaWangAENS}.
-This wrong way functoriality also implies that the originally defined Baum-Connes assembly map is well defined.
+The fact that it is well-defined is a consequence of the wrong way functoriality theorem proved in a more general context in \cite{CaWangAENS}.
+This wrong way functoriality also implies that the originally defined Baum-Connes assembly map is well-defined.

-After the original formulation and mentioned works of Baum and Connes, several and different directions occurred, in fact the assembly map was formalised some years after by Baum, Connes and Higson in \cite{BCH} using the powerful tool of Kasparov's $KK$-theory to properly define a ``Left hand side" and the assembly map, with the time other models for this left hand side also entered into the game (Baum-Douglas model, L\"uck model).
-The emergence of $KK$-theory have given deep and powerful results on the injectivity and surjectivity of the assembly map and have allowed to establish several properties.
-Now, one of the main motivations of the original ideas of Baum-Connes was to be able to give geometric formulas for higher index formulas, to be able to use classic topological tools for computing higher analytical indices, however actual index formulae computations of the assembly map are rare, for example in \cite{BCfete} Baum and Connes sketched a construction of a Chern character from the left hand side that would eventually lead to an actual pairing with higher currents or higher traces.
+After the original formulation mentioned in the work of Baum and Connes, several different directions occurred; In fact, the assembly map was formalised some years later by Baum, Connes and Higson in \cite{BCH} using the powerful tool of Kasparov's $KK$-theory to properly define a ``Left hand side" and the assembly map, with the time other models for this left hand side also entered into the game (Baum-Douglas model, L\"uck model).
+The emergence of $KK$-theory led to deep and powerful results on the injectivity and surjectivity of the assembly map and allowed to establish several properties.
+One of the main motivations of the original ideas of Baum-Connes was to be able to give geometric formulas for the higher index, to be able to use classical topological tools for computing higher analytical indices, however actual index formulae computations of the assembly map are rare, for example in \cite{BCfete} Baum and Connes sketched a construction of a Chern character from the left hand side that would eventually lead to an actual pairing with higher currents or higher traces.
 In this paper we overcome this problem and fill this gap by constructing a Chern character type morphism